thirumurthis/Learnings/Linux/WSL2_tips.md

 ```
 sudo vi /etc/wsl.conf
 # add
+[boot]
 systemd=true
 ```
 - Shutodown using `wsl.exe --shutdown Ubuntu` to take effect of running systemd.
-- issue command `systemd list-unit-files --type=service` to verify if the it is enabled.
+- issue command `systemctl list-unit-files --type=service` to verify if the it is enabled.
 -----------------

 ## Install Ansible to the WSL2